-2023 2022 Associates \$ 10,000 -
+202 4 2023 Associates \$ 10,000

 There were no comparative sales prices between the related parties and other customers, and the payment term was 30 days.
-The payment terms have no significant differences between the related parties and other customers.
-As of December 31, 2023, all the above transaction amount have been received.
+There no significant differences in the payment term between the related parties and other customers.
+As of December 31, 2024, all the above transaction price have been received.